 - Terremark Worldwide, In., (acquired by Verizon) was going to help increase CMS’ Platform-as-a-Service (PaaS) capabilities in the CMS cloud-computing environment.
-The total estimated value of the contract was $55.4 million and multiple task order were issued until summer of 2013.
+The total estimated value of the contract was $55.4 million and multiple task orders were issued until the summer of 2013.

 The following tables summarize this research paper:

 Key Inputs of the Project

 |· Affordable Care Act